stacklane/docs/🗄/Article/models/types.md

 It supports a larger field size for the [rich text field type](/🗄/Article/models/fields.md#rich), as well as a larger overall model size.
-Because it is intended to be created and managed by people, only 1 insert is allowed per transaction/request.

 # User Profile {#profile}